boblou/personalWebsite2/_posts/2019-11-20-vacuous-truth.md

 This explanation seems reasonable, but perhaps not entirely satisfying.
 Let us consider a more practical example of a vacuous truth.
 Suppose I have a website that demands, for some reason, a user’s password be in all caps.
 Furthermore, suppose that this website is not a great one, and so I was able to create an account despite accidentally leaving the password field blank.
 Then we must ask, does a blank password satisfy the property of being in all caps.
 Well yes, but vacuously so.
 It certainly does not contain any non-capital characters.

 Now let us consider a more realistic website that requires a user’s password contain a capital letter.
-When I try to create account with a blank password, the website gives me an error that there is not a capital letter in my password.
+When I try to create an account with a blank password, the website gives me an error that there is not a capital letter in my password.

 So now, I have a password that is in all caps, yet does not contain a capital letter.
 Such a statement is illogical, and yet logical.